vaul-ulaval/vscode_ros2_workspace/README.md

 ![template_vscode_bottom](https://user-images.githubusercontent.com/6098197/91332638-5d47b780-e781-11ea-9fb6-4d134dbfc464.png)

-In the dialog, select "Remote Containers: Reopen in container"
+In the dialog, select `"Remote Containers: Reopen in container"`

 VSCode will build the dockerfile inside of `.devcontainer` for you.
 If you open a terminal inside VSCode, you should see that your username has been changed to `ros`, and the bottom left green corner should say "Dev Container"

 ![template_container](https://user-images.githubusercontent.com/6098197/91332895-adbf1500-e781-11ea-8afc-7a22a5340d4a.png)

 ### Update the template with your code
+1. Add more repositories
+   1. `cd src`
+   2. `git submodule add <repo_url>`
+   3. `cd ..`

-1. Install ROS dependencies
+2. Install ROS dependencies
    1. Open the command palette (`Ctrl+Shift+P`)
    2. Type `Task`, then select `Run Task`
    3. Select `install dependencies`
-2. Build your workspace
+3. Build your workspace
    1. Open the command palette (`Ctrl+Shift+P`)
    2. Type `Task`, then select `Run Task`
    3. Select `build`
-3. Setup your workspace
+4. Setup your workspace
    1. Open the command palette (`Ctrl+Shift+P`)
    2. Type `Task`, then select `Run Task`
    3. Select `setup`
-4. Develop!
+5. Develop!

 ## FAQ